lxsmnsyc/the-fighting-game/docs/cards/attack.md

 - Gain Protection when dealing Attack damage

-### With Regen
+### With Heal

-- Gain Regen when dealing Attack damage
+- Gain Heal when dealing Attack damage

 ### With Slow